Ananya29J/Demo-Day-ARD---DoppelX/README.md

-# Digital Doppelgänger Platform
+# DoppelX Platform

-The Digital Doppelgänger platform creates an AI Twin for each learner by analyzing study hours, breaks, sleep cycles, and past performance.
+The DoppelX platform creates an AI Twin for each learner by analyzing study hours, breaks, sleep cycles, and past performance.
 It simulates outcomes (e.g., studying 2 hours instead of 1 could boost scores by 15%) and gives personalized recommendations on schedules, focus areas, and strategies, helping students optimize efforts before real exams.

 ## Features